danwolfgang/mt-plugin-more-custom-fields/readme.md

 Movable Type 5.2 includes jQuery version 1.7.2 and therefore does *not* need to be updated.

+Static content needs to be copied.
+(This is handled automatically with Movable Type 4 and Config Assistant, but needs to be manually done with MT5.)
+Copy the contents of `$MT_HOME/plugins/MoreCustomFields/static/` to `$MT_HOME/mt-static/support/plugins/morecustomfields/`.

 # Configuration

 More Custom Fields creates several additional field types that are available